 The apprenticeship usually starts in September each year.

 How long is the apprenticeship?

-The apprenticeship lasts for one year, usually working 30 hours per week.
+The apprenticeship lasts for two years, and you’ll start by working 30 hours per week.

 Is the apprenticeship paid?